The budget and local services 2025-2026

 The budget gap for 2025/26 comes from things like:

-• costs of energy, food, fuel and other services
+- costs of energy, food, fuel and other services

-• increasing demand for services such as homelessness and social care
+- increasing demand for services such as homelessness and social care

-• increasing costs from external partners e.g. North Wales Fire and Rescue, North Wales Coroners Service and the providers of social care services
+- increasing costs from external partners e.g. North Wales Fire and Rescue, North Wales Coroners Service and the providers of social care services.

-How big is the gap for 2024/25?
+How big was the gap for 2025/26?

 Are all Councils struggling to balance the books or is it just Flintshire?

 It is well documented that all councils across the UK are facing significant financial challenges.
 Some English councils have invoked S114 Notices declaring that they are unable to set a legally balanced budget.
+Fortunately no Welsh council has yet issued a S114 Notice and it is not a situation Flintshire wants to find itself in.

 What is a Section 114 (S114) Notice?